wp-fail2ban/docs/defines/constants/WP_FAIL2BAN_BLOCK_USERNAME_LOGIN.rst

 WordPress makes it trivial to discover valid usernames, and sometimes it is not possible to block user enumeration to prevent this.

-A better and complimentary solution is to prevent logins with usernames, instead forcing the use of the user's registered email address.
+A better and complementary solution is to prevent logins with usernames, instead forcing the use of the user's registered email address.

 To do this, add the following to ``wp-config.php``: